tuliopereirab/arithmetic-encoder-av1/README.md

 - The architecture's current critical path is the _range_ generation and normalization, which passes through a multiplication and the LZC sub-block.

 ### Ways to improve
-1. Find a way to multiply faster (already did some unsuccessful trials with Vedic multiplication method);
+1. Find a way to multiply faster (already did some unsuccessful trials with Vedic multiplication method) -- (_not possible_);
-2. Find a way to split the range generation equation and execute some parts in Stage 1;
+2. Find a way to split the range generation equation and execute some parts in Stage -- (_not possible_)1;
-3. Use approximate computing to avoid the multiplication of the range.
+3. Use approximate computing to avoid the multiplication of the range;
+4. Find a multiplier-free solution for arithmetic encoding and analyze how it behaves when added to the AV1 reference software (_Window Sliding might be a great option_).

 **More information about the architecture in [Project](https://github.com/tuliopereirab/arithmetic-encoder-av1/tree/master/Project) folder.**

+## Versions
+1. _entropy-encoder_ is the original architecture comprised by stages 1, 2, 3 and 4, as explained above.
+2. _entropy-encoder-lp_ is a low-power version of the architecture.
+This version uses Operand Isolation and Clock Gating to reduce the power consumption of the architecture.
+This version aims to prevent useless values from _Boolean Operation_ from being generated and stored.

 ## How to run the main testbench?
 1. Generate the simulation data and generate the LUT data ([lut-generator.py](https://github.com/tuliopereirab/arithmetic-encoder-av1/blob/master/Scripts/lut-generator.py));